 This grip strength tool is excellent for athletes who rely on the firm grip as part of their sport, such as baseball, tennis, badminton, and table tennis.
 The Captains of Crush is also great for individuals who want to build up their overall grip strength.

 Gripmaster Pro Hand Gripper

-The main difference between the Gripmaster Pro and the Captains of Crush is that the Gripmaster Pro works individual fingers and forces each finger to work on its own merit, preventing one part of your hand’s muscle groups from overcompensating for the other.
+The main difference between the Gripmaster Pro and the Captains of Crush is that the Gripmaster Pro works individual fingers and forces each finger to work on its merit, preventing one part of your hand’s muscle groups overcompensating for the other.

 The Marcy Wedge Wrist Exerciser

 The Marcy Wedge Wrist Exerciser is one of my favorite wrist exercise tools as it is so easy to use, but in its simplicity lies its genius.
-You put your arm inside the device and simply pull the hand down toward your forearm for as many reps as you can handle.
+You put your arm inside the device and pull the hand down toward your forearm for as many reps as you can handle.

 The great thing is that you can adjust it from level 1 (which is easy) to level 5 (for advanced users).
 Not only will this give your forearm a great workout, but it will also simultaneously make your wrists much stronger.